 San Diego is a lot more than simply one of California’s most desirable and talked about towns.
 With a booming population nearly 1.5 million people strong, it is also currently the eighth largest city in the entire United States, as well as the second largest city in the state of California.
 San Diego is famous and desirable for a multitude of reasons including its beautiful beaches and its balmy climate.
 However, it is best known for being considered the “birthplace of California”.
 It was first acquired by Juan Rodriguez Cabrillo for Spain in the year 1542 and the rest is West Coast history.
 However, San Diego isn’t all walks on the beach and fascinating culture.
-As is the case with any major U.S. city, San Diego comes attached to its own share of crime as well.
+As is the case with any major U.S. city, San Diego comes attached to its own share of crime as well, including drunk driving accidents, according to Tracy Auto Accident Attorney.
 How well does San Diego stack up as a safe place to live?
 Which crimes are the most prevalent there and how do things look in regards to the future?

 A Closer Look at San Diego Crime Rates